 CTRL-F to launch the search function and enter a keyword.
 To replace a term, select the plus icon and enter a word after Replace with.

 Enables you to manage your query work with common tools, such as run, save, share, and an auto-completion toggle.
 The Parameters option enables you to use the Jinja templating syntax to assign a set of parameters as JSON.

 View the results of your queries here.
 Tools include:

-- Explore: Open the table view chart with the run query.
+- Chart Builder: Open the table view chart with the run query.

 - Download to CSV: Save data in a CSV file.

 - Copy to Clipboard: Copy data to your systen's clipboard.